Late Rent Fees in Mississippi: Legal Limits, Grace Periods, and What a Landlord Can Charge

 Does Mississippi cap late fees?

-No. Unlike a handful of states, Mississippi has no statute fixing a maximum late fee, and there is no fixed "5 percent" or "$50" rule built into state law for residential rentals.
-That does not mean a landlord can charge anything they want.
+No. Mississippi has no statute fixing a maximum late fee, and there is no "5 percent" or "$50" rule built into state law for residential rentals.
+Across the entire Residential Landlord and Tenant Act, the phrase "late fee" appears exactly once — inside the definition of Rent.
+There is no cap, and no reasonableness standard, written into the chapter.

-The lease sets the amount.
-If the written lease does not mention a late fee, a landlord generally cannot tack one on after the fact.
+• The lease sets the amount.
+If the written rental agreement does not require a late fee, a landlord generally cannot tack one on after the fact — and a fee the agreement does not require is not "rent" under § 89-8-7(1)(k).

 Is a grace period required?